huangpufan/spec-kit-design-execute/templates/commands/execute.md

 5.  **Implementation Execution**:
     - Follow the implementation plan from the design document step by step.
+    - **Apply KISS Principle Throughout**:
+        - Choose the simplest implementation that meets requirements
+        - Avoid over-engineering or adding unnecessary complexity
+        - Prefer straightforward, readable code over clever solutions
+        - Don't add features or abstractions not specified in the design
     - For each major step:
         - Announce what you're about to do.
-        - Implement the changes.
+        - Implement the changes using the simplest approach possible.
         - Validate the changes work as expected.
-    - Maintain code quality (conventions, readability, error handling).
+    - Maintain code quality (conventions, readability, error handling) while keeping solutions simple.

 6.  **Testing and Validation**:
     - Implement tests according to the testing strategy in the design.